Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to fix missing seednodes with Automated script.md

+# NOTE: This article is depreciated for clusters running 6.4 CU3 or later.
+Recent changes to the Service Fabric Resource Provider will now automatically detect and repair missing seed nodes.
+Simply make sure there are an adequate number of nodes in your primary nodetype to meet the Reliability requirements, and after 15 minutes the seed node configuration should repair itself.

-# How to recover missing seed nodes from a cluster using the Automated script FixMissingSeednode.ps1
+##  How to recover missing seed nodes from a cluster using the Automated script FixMissingSeednode.ps1

 **Minimum requirement**: We need to have at a [quorum of seed nodes](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-common-questions#what-is-the-minimum-size-of-a-service-fabric-cluster-why-cant-it-be-smaller) in a healthy state.
 - If you are missing **more** than one seednode you must repair/fake all the seed nodes using this procedure (steps 2-3) before kicking off the configuration upgrade (steps 6+).
 This is because if there are any seed nodes missing in a cluster, the upgrade will fail with PreSafetyCheck on EnsureSeedNodeQuorum.